Bai-ee/ET00_Player_Code/README.md

 ### CODE CUSTOMIZATIONS
 <br>

 Experiment, collaborate with or hire a front end dev to realize the full potential of this framework.
 Use it as a starting point leveraging its download mechanism and audio framework (tone.js).
-Collaborate with creative coders, visual artists and music producers to create a collectible experience for your next music single.
+Collaborate with creative coders, visual artists and music producers to create a collectible experience for your next track release.

 <br>